 Our rigorous sports fellowship uses a combination of self-study, and formal and informal educational, clinical and academic activities.
-It also includes mentored direct care of athletes on the field, in a Division I athletic training room and at affiliated specialty clinics, including the USC Orthopaedic Surgery clinic.
+It also includes mentored direct care of athletes on the field, in a Division I athletic training room and at affiliated specialty clinics.
 Supervised clinical mentorship by USC orthopedic physical therapy and sports medicine physicians is a key component of the sports fellowship.

 Components of the curriculum include NCAA compliance, risk management in a Division I setting, and strength and conditioning for Division I athletes.

 Additional weekend courses through the USC Division of Biokinesiology and Physical Therapy Continuing Education Department may be required.

 The sports fellowship begins in early August and lasts until June 30 the following year (11 months).
 Requirements for successful completion include passing oral exams/presentations, examinations with live patients and completion of a project submitted for presentation or publication.